dmkaplan2000/nxt_state/nxt_state.md

 The NXT alias system has been rather successful, with 70975 alias assignments to date, and 136 accounts having registered more than 100 aliases.
 The alias system seems to be attracting a somewhat different type of speculator than the main NXT transaction system as some accounts with a large number of aliases have very low balances and have only a very minor level of participation in other aspects of the NXT system.
+Alternatively, NXT users may be purposely separating primary deposit accounts from alias registration accounts.

 <img src="figure/f_alias_quant.png" title="plot of chunk f_alias_quant" alt="plot of chunk f_alias_quant" style="display: block; margin: auto;" />